UHI information line 0845 272 3600

 This online programme provides a broader History award, both thematically and geographically, than our MLitt History of the Highlands and Islands.

-The MLitt History has been developed in respose to demand from potential students for a broad taught postgraduate programme in History and features modules in, for example, maritime, sport and British history, palaeography and languages of the North Atlantic, as well as historiography.
+The MLitt History has been developed in response to demand from potential students for a broad taught postgraduate programme in History and features modules in, for example, maritime, sport and British history, imperial history, palaeography and languages of the North Atlantic, as well as historiography.
 Taught from the Centre for History in the Highlands, the MLitt History is available from anywhere in the world.

 Over two-thirds of the research conducted by the university’s Centre for History was rated at 4* and 3*, indicating ‘world-leading’ or ‘internationally excellent’ quality, in REF2014 - the latest assessment of UK university research.
 The ‘Impact’ of the centre's research on the broader economy and society was ranked joint 8th, higher than Oxford, Cambridge and Edinburgh.
 We are also the highest ranked new History department in the UK.